taxes, tax consultant, tax return

 Bulgaria has the lowest tax rate for both personal and corporate taxes.
 The corporate tax rate is fixed at 10% of the profits of the company and the personal income tax rate is fixed at 10% of the income.

-The same tax rates applies for income from crypto, stocks, ETFs, rental income.
-Income from gambling, poker, casino game winnings is tax free.
+The same tax rates apply for income from crypto, stocks, ETFs, rental income.
+Income from gambling, poker, and casino game winnings is tax-free.
 There are no taxes for monetary inheritance from relatives.
+More information about income taxes in Bulgaria can be found in our article HERE.

 How to become a tax resident in Bulgaria?

 You can claim Bulgarian tax residence if you fall under one of the criteria stated in the relevant legislation.
-The situation defer between individuals who want to be considered as tax residents and entities.
+There is a difference between individuals who want to be considered as tax residents and entities.

 Individuals

 The criteria for individuals are listed in Art.4 of the Personal Income Tax Act.
-You should meet one of the following criterias:
+You should meet one of the following criteria:

-The first one says that you must have a permanent address in Bulgaria – you should be a resident in the country.
-We can help you, so you can become such in the best and most appropriate way for your specific situation.
+The first one says that you must have an address in Bulgaria – you should be a resident of the country.
+We can help you to become such in the best and most appropriate way for your specific situation.

-The second one says that you should have stayed in Bulgaria for at least 183 days within a 12-month time period.
-You will be considered as a tax resident in Bulgaria only in the year when you finish your 183 days on Bulgarian territory.
-You also need to prove that you have stayed in the country more than 183 days,.
-But we can help you to provide the relevant documents and information.
+The second one says that you should have stayed in Bulgaria for at least 183 days within 12 months.
+You will be considered a tax resident in Bulgaria only in the year when you finish your 183 days in Bulgarian territory.
+You also need to prove that you have stayed in the country for more than 183 days.
+But our team can help you to provide the relevant documents and information.

-The third one states that every person and his family who are sent by Bulgarian state and whose institutions and business are located abroad are considered to be tax residents of Bulgaria.
+The third one states that every person and his family who are sent by the Bulgarian state and whose institutions and businesses are located abroad are considered to be tax residents of Bulgaria.

-The last and maybe the most complicated is the requirement to have your center of vital interests in Bulgaria.
+The last and maybe the most complex, but yet very manageable option if there is good preparation, is to have your center of vital interests in Bulgaria.
 It means that the interests of one should be closely related to the country.
-There is no specific definition of this concept and that is why you most likely would need professional help to define your center of vital interest. .
+There is no specific definition of this concept and that is why you most likely would need professional help to define your center of vital interest and we are here to help you with it.

 If you would like to become a tax resident in Bulgarian it would be best if you have a consultation with one of our experts.
-We would discuss your case and provide you with the best options and procedures for you.
+We will discuss your case and provide you with the best options and procedures for you.
+We also provide additional services such as freelancer registration in Bulgaria.

 Entities